diogosequeira94/diogosequeira94/README.md

 ### Hi there 👋, I'm Diogo!

 🔭 I’m currently working on BMW App<br />
-🌱 I’m a Flutter and Android enthusiast<br />
+🌱 I’m a Flutter and Android Developer<br />
 😄 Pronouns: He/Him<br />
 💬 Ask me about music or you know... any code related stuff<br />
 ⚡ Fun fact: I like pinneaple on pizzas<br />